 (issue imported from #M11695)

-#1 Updated by Maik Matthias almost 10 years ago
+#1 Updated by Maik Matthias about 10 years ago

 The reported bug affects the system extension tx_cms_showpic.
 Have anybody ever tried to click-enlarge an image with IE8?
 Nobody?

 The alert displayed in the popup-window is (in german language): "Diese Seite wurde von Internet Explorer geändert, um das siteübergreifende Scripting zu verhindern".